 Do I need a night guard?

-If you are suffering from myalgia (muscle pain) or arthralgia (joint pain), or have fractured any teeth without an obvious cause, then a hard acrylic occlusal guard for night time wear may help you with your symptoms.
+If you are suffering from myalgia (muscle pain) or arthralgia (joint pain), or have fractured any teeth without an obvious cause, then a hard acrylic stabilization splint for night time wear may help you with your symptoms.
 At the least, a night guard will help to protect your teeth and TMJs from excessive biting forces while you sleep.
 Many will experience an improvement in their pain even though the appliance will only affect bruxism for a short period after delivery.
-Dr. Cebula will determine the need for an occlusal guard based on your symptoms and exam findings.
-For patients with obstructive sleep apnea (OSA), a mandibular advancement device would be appropriate for CPAP-intolerant patients because an occlusal guard alone may make the apnea worse.
+Dr. Cebula will determine the need for a stabilization splint based on your symptoms and exam findings.
+For patients with obstructive sleep apnea (OSA), a mandibular advancement device would be appropriate for CPAP-intolerant patients because a splint alone may make the apnea worse.
 If you are unsure if you have sleep apnea, Dr. Cebula is trained to identify the signs and symptoms of OSA and will refer you a sleep-disorders specialist for diagnosis.